Little My

-Little My (original Lilla My, literally: "Little Mu") is a character in the Moomin series of books by Tove Jansson.
+Little My (original Lilla My, literally: "Little Mu") is a character in the Moomin series of books by Swedish-speaking Finnish writer Tove Jansson.
 The character first appeared in the fourth book, The Exploits of Moominpappa (1950).
 She is a small, determined and fiercely independent Mymble.
 Little My is brash, aggressive, mischievous and disrespectful, but can also be a good friend when she wants to.
 She is the Mymble's daughter's younger sister.
 She was eventually adopted by the Moomin family.

 The name originated from the twelfth letter of the Greek alphabet: μ (mu) – transliterated as my and pronounced [ˈmyː] in Swedish.
 In the metric system, lowercase μ, meaning "one-millionth", represents the prefix micro-, from the Greek μικρός (mikrós), meaning "small".

 Personality

 Little My is a very abrasive person who almost always succeeds in persuading her listener or discussion partner.
 She is an unconventional debater who uses emotion and logic to win arguments.
 She typically makes a personal attack on the person she is having the discussion with or about, states her own undocumented conclusions, exaggerates her opponents' arguments to ridicule them, and uses nonverbal effects to show her opponent's inferiority.